nova-rey/Screaming-Penguin/docs/ISO_BUILD.md

 # Screaming Penguin ISO Build and Boot Process (v1)

+> **Note:** The hybrid ISO builder described here has been removed from the repository.
+This document remains for historical context; the canonical `.img` path is the supported installer media.

 This document explains how the Screaming Penguin ISO is constructed and how to test it manually.

 ## Build Pipeline